Constitution of Aggie Guide-Dogs and Service-Dogs (AGS) (Download PDF)

 Section II.
 Supervision

-The Puppy Training Program shall be presided over by the Trainer Supervisors.
-The Supervisors must receive approval from the President, the Advisor and at least one other officer to add a dog to the program in order to prevent overtaxing AGS resources; to prevent dogs from entering the program, except under the proscribed methods; and to insure the officer's knowledge of each new dog.
+The Puppy Training Program shall be presided over by the Puppy Training Supervisors.
+The Puppy Trainer Liaison must receive approval from both Supervisors, President & the Advisor to add a dog to the program in order to prevent overtaxing AGS resources; to prevent dogs from entering the program, except under the proscribed methods; and to insure the officer's knowledge of each new dog.

 Section III.
 Puppy Selection